Rohan5manza/Rohan5manza/README.md

 -    I am an avid fan of theoretical modern physics, including general relativity and quantum mechanics
 -    Pursuing Artificial Intelligence and Theoretical Computer Science.
 Hobbyist in IoT, digital electronics and computer architecture.
 Like to read about nanotechnology, robotics, materials science.
--    Computers are my passion.
-My ambition is to use my knowledge to create new revolutionary technology in future.
+-    My ambition is to use my knowledge to create new revolutionary technology in future.
 -    To know more about me, check out my website: www.sherlockholmeslab.online .
 Backup link : https://the-algorithmic-investigator.000webhostapp.com/
 -    Follow my socials using : https://linktr.ee/rohanmarar5